A crucial time

 The influential Marmot Review (2010) found that "the foundations for virtually every aspect of human development – physical, intellectual and emotional are laid in early childhood.
 What happens during these early years, starting in the womb, has lifelong effects on many aspects of health and wellbeing – from obesity, heart disease and mental health, to educational achievement and economic status [...]
 Later interventions, although important, are considerably less effective where good early foundations are lacking".

-The government’s childhood obesity plan (2016) recognises the importance of the early years to children’s development and future wellbeing.
-It calls for support and training for early years practitioners so that they are better able to support families and ‘make every contact count’ with the confidence to sensitively raise issues around weight, food and physical activity.
+The government’s childhood obesity plan (2018) recognises the importance of the early years and childhood more broadly to children’s development and lifelong wellbeing.
+It calls for support and training for health and family support practitioners so that they are better able to support families and ‘make every contact count’ with the confidence to sensitively raise issues around weight, food and physical activity.

 Reducing health inequalities